mattgibbs/goca/README.md

 cago: A Go interface to EPICS Channel Access
 ============================================

 cago is a Go binding for the Channel Access library.
+It uses cgo to call the C-based channel access library, and wraps it into an easy to use, object-oriented interface.

 How to use
 ----------